jonathanhood/programming-with-backpressure/presentation/1-intro.md

 overload situation.
 With such a mechanism I could potentially employ a few obvious strategies for dealing with these kinds of overloads:

-1. I could buffer input until the system becomes available again to process it.
+1. I could buffer input until the sys``tem becomes available again to process it.
 2. I can drop inputs that can't be immediately processed.
 3. I could buffer buffer _and_ drop the oldest inputs when the buffer grows to large.
 4. I could signal back to the input source that the overload is occurring.